kontena/kontena/docs/getting-started/quick-start.md

 $ kontena node list
 ```

 ## Step 4.
-Deploy Your First Application
+Deploy Your First Application Stack

- Now you are ready to deploy your first application.
-In this section we will show you how to initiate a simple WordPress application and deploy it to your Kontena Grid.
+ Now you are ready to deploy your first application stack.
+ In this section we will show you how to package a simple WordPress application and deploy it to your Kontena Grid.

 First create the `kontena.yml` file with the following contents:

 ```
-version: '2'
+stack: examples/wordpress
 services:
   wordpress:
     image: wordpress:4.1
     stateful: true
     ports:
       - 80:80
-    links:
-      - mysql:wordpress-mysql
     environment:
-      - WORDPRESS_DB_HOST=%{project}-mysql.kontena.local
+      - WORDPRESS_DB_HOST=mysql
       - WORDPRESS_DB_USER=root
       - WORDPRESS_DB_PASSWORD=secret
   mysql: